 The currently applicable remuneration rules for the Supervisory Board, as set out in clause 14 of the statutes of Hypoport SE, were adopted by means of a resolution at the Annual Shareholders' Meeting on 15 January 2020.
-Clause 14 of the statutes of Hypoport SE is as follows:

-"14.1 The members of the Supervisory Board receive annual remuneration in an amount of €40,000.00.
+Clause 14 of the statutes of Hypoport SE is as follows: "14.1 The members of the Supervisory Board receive annual remuneration of €60,000.00.
 The chairman of the Supervisory Board receives double the amount of remuneration, the vice-chairman one and a half times the amount.
+From 2022, committee chairs also receive one and a half times the amount of annual remuneration.
 14.2 Members of the Supervisory Board who have served for less than a full financial year receive pro rata fixed remuneration in proportion to the period for which they have served on the Supervisory Board.
 14.3 The Company reimburses the members of the Supervisory Board for out-of-pocket expenses and any value added tax paid in respect of their remuneration and out-of-pocket expenses.
 Supervisory Board members are also reimbursed for the proportion of the premium paid by them for the directors' and officers' liability insurance policy that the Company takes out for the members of the Management Board and Supervisory Board."

-The remuneration granted to members of the Supervisory Board of Hypoport SE thus comprises annual fixed remuneration, special remuneration for the chairman and vice-chairman of the Supervisory Board and reimbursement of Supervisory Board members' out-of-pocket expenses and any value added tax paid in respect of their remuneration and out-of-pocket expenses.
+The remuneration of the members of the Supervisory Board of Hypoport SE thus comprises annual fixed remuneration, special remuneration for the chairman and vicechairman of the Supervisory Board and the committee chairs, reimbursement of Supervisory Board members' out-of-pocket expenses and any value added tax paid in respect of their remuneration and out-of-pocket expenses.
 In addition, Hypoport SE bears the cost of maintaining a reasonable level of cover under a directors' and officers' liability insurance policy.

-In line with recommendation G.17 of the DCGK, the remuneration of the Supervisory Board is designed to appropriately reflect the additional time commitment that the roles of chairman and vice-chairman of the Supervisory Board require.
+In line with recommendation G.17 of the DCGK, the remuneration of the Supervisory Board is designed to appropriately reflect the additional time commitment that the roles of chairman and vice-chairman of the Supervisory Board and committee chair require.
 Moreover, members of the Supervisory Board should receive only fixed remuneration in accordance with suggestion G.18 of the DCGK in order to ensure the Supervisory Board's independence and enable it to perform its advisory and supervisory functions in an objective manner.
-The remuneration system does not provide for variable remuneration components because the workload and liability risk of Supervisory Board members often fluctuate in ways that do not correspond to the success and/or financial performance of the Company.
-The remuneration granted to the members of the Supervisory Board should be well balanced and appropriate to both the duties and responsibilities of the Supervisory Board members and the situation of the Company; the remuneration rules used by other major listed companies should also be taken into consideration.
-At the same time, taking up a position as a member or the chairman of the Supervisory Board needs to hold sufficient appeal to attract and retain suitable members.

-This is a prerequisite for ensuring that the Management Board is supervised and advised in the best possible way, which - in turn - is key to a successful business strategy and the long-term success of the Company.
+The remuneration system does not provide for variable remuneration components because the workload and liability risk of Supervisory Board members do not always correlate with the success and/or financial performance of the Company.
+The remuneration of the members of the Supervisory Board should be well balanced and appropriate to both the duties and responsibilities of the Supervisory Board members and the situation of the Company; the remuneration rules used by other major listed companies should also be taken into consideration.
+At the same time, taking up a position as a member, the chairman or the vice-chairman of the Supervisory Board or as a committee chair needs to hold sufficient appeal to attract and retain suitable members.
+This is a prerequisite for ensuring that the Management Board is supervised and advised in the best possible way, which - in turn - is key to a successful business strategy and the long-term success of the Company."